What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 Federal and Provincial Incorporation

-This report searches a national database for existing corporate or charity names to make sure our chosen name is unique nationwide.
+This report searches a national database for existing corporate or charity names to make sure the chosen name is unique nationwide.
 Federal incorporation covers all provinces, so this step is crucial to avoid name conflicts anywhere in Canada.

 Changing an Existing Charity Name